Top 10 Coffee Grinder Comparison

 Overall, if you know what you’re doing, or don’t mind a challenge, then you won’t go wrong with the Mazzer Mini.
 For more details, check out my full review here.

 Before the Mazzer Mini showed up, the Rancilio Rocky use to be the best coffee grinder.
 The Rocky is an all-purpose prosumer-grade coffee grinder.
-The machine uses 50mm stainless steel burrs, comes with 55 settings and produces excellent coffee grinds for anything from Espresso to Drip, and great consistency for French Press.
+The machine uses 50mm stainless steel burrs, comes with 55 settings and produces excellent coffee grinds for anything from Espresso to drip coffee, and great consistency for French Press.

 I believe this coffee grinder got its name because of its exterior.
 The Rocky is constructed with heavy-duty aluminum, stainless steel, and a bit of plastic.
 It looks sturdy as a rock.
 As an Italian manufacturer, Rancilio designed the Rocky to look very sleek – it uses a combination of black and stainless steel’s natural colors.